chumgt/dash/README.md

   enclosed in its own parentheses. `" "` works fine.
 I have no idea why.
 This issue is high priority.
 Parsing strings is *hard*.

 * It's slow.
-Like, *really* slow.
-Parsing and executing a minimal "Hello world" program (which imports `io`) takes 118ms on my machine (16 cores @3.7GHz, 16GB of 1067MHz RAM).
-I think the language roadmap ultimately involves compiling to Lua or JVM bytecode instead of interpreting the AST as it is currently done.
+Parsing and executing a minimal "Hello world" program (which imports `io`) takes 118ms on my machine.